Numerous over-the-counter (OTC) products can treat acne, including salicylic acid and benzoyl peroxide.

 You may have also read about various home remedies that some may use for acne treatment, one of which is topical aspirin.

 You might primarily know of aspirin as a pain reliever.
 It also contains a substance called acetylsalicylic acid.
-This ingredient is related to the OTC anti-acne ingredient salicylic acid, it isn’t the same thing.
+While this ingredient is related to the OTC anti-acne ingredient salicylic acid, it isn’t the same thing.

-Salicylic acid has drying effects that help get rid of excess oil and dead skin cells.
-It can help clear up acne and prevent new blemishes from forming.
+Salicylic acid has drying effects that can get rid of excess oil and dead skin cells, helping to clear up acne blemishes.